cass-kul/cass-kul.github.io/_exercises/7-cache.md

 leak secret data.

 > :crystal_ball: We will see two different examples of cache attacks later in the session.
-> But first, let's illustrate basic timing attack with some exercises.
+> But first, let's illustrate basic timing attacks with some exercises.

 <!-- TODO!!!
 Do the programs in this session still work on the M1? -->